EwanMcNeil/COEN-320-PROJ/README.md

 </p>

 ### Step 4: Running the Projects
-1.Create launch configurations for both projects that target the aforementioned QNX VM you have started.
+1. Create launch configurations for both projects that target the aforementioned QNX VM you have started.

 2. Using "Run" (not Debug) launch the 320_gui project.
 You should see the GUI appear in the QNX VM.